pellcorp/k1-nginx/README.md

-# SFTP Server for Creality OS
+# NGINX for Creality OS

 Build Scripts to build `nginx`